idmaja/idmaja/README.md

 ### 👋 Hi there, welcome to my profile!!!

-I'm an undergraduate student in **Informatics Engineering** 🎓, passionate about technology and software development.
+I'm an undergraduate student in **Information Technology** 🎓, passionate about technology and software development.
 Here's a bit about me and my skills:

 ---